dragomano/Simple-Mod-Maker/README.md

 - [TomSelect](https://github.com/orchidjs/tom-select), for the hook list search field.

 If you liked this mod, then give a star ⭐️ to this project.

+If you are profiting from using this mod, please [support the developer](https://ko-fi.com/dragomano).